Arg of Karim Khan

 Arg-e-Karim Khan was built in 1180 AH.
-Karim khan invited the best architects and artists of the time and bought the best materials from other cities and abroad for the construction of the citadel of Karim Khan, which was quickly constructed.
+Karim Khan invited the best architects and artists of the time and bought the best materials from other cities and abroad for the construction of the citadel of Karim Khan, which was quickly constructed.
 Large mirrors from the lands of the Russians, Ottoman Turks, and Europe were imported and installed.
 He had this castle erected on the best site in the city and assembled architects, bricklayers, carpenters, masons, painters, and other craftsmen from all parts of the country to do the work.
-During the Zand dynasty it was used by the king as living quarters.
+During the Zand dynasty, it was used by the king as living quarters.

 Architecturally the Arg is a large and lofty, rectangular building, originally surrounded by a moat said to be as broad and deep as the moat on the edge of the city.
 At each of the four corners are round towers in the form of truncated cones.
 The only entrance is in the middle of the east wall, behind which are corridors, guardrooms, and bath.
 The rectangular courtyard contains two pools and a garden.
 In the middle of the north, west, and south sides of the courtyard are three big verandas, each fronted by two tall stone pillars.
-Flanking each verandas are halls, large three-door rooms, and stairways leading to small rooms and verandas on the floor above.
-At each of the four corners of the citadel there is a small private yard giving access to the adjacent fortifications and rooms.
+Flanking each veranda are halls, large three-door rooms, and stairways leading to small rooms and verandas on the floor above.
+At each of the four corners of the citadel, there is a small private yard giving access to the adjacent fortifications and rooms.
 Tile works depicting legendary tales were added at the entrance gate of the citadel during the Qajar Era.

 The Arg has foundations, lower walls, pillars, and pavements of stone; the rest of the structure is baked brick, with wooden doors and rafters.
 The bases of the outer walls and towers are faced with rough-hewn square stones, while the upper portions of them are faced with interlaced brick ornamentation.
 Above the entrance on the east wall, a battle scene in seven-color glazed tile depicts Rostam in combat with the white demon.
 Inside the Arg is a large, open courtyard filled with citrus trees and a pool.
 A dusty museum of the Zand period, with wax figures in traditional dress, occupies rooms off the northwest veranda.
 There are numerous buildings within the castle compound.
 The north building was used in the winter, while the south was for summer use, and the west served all seasons.

 The interior decoration once included marble from Yazd and Tabriz on the lower parts of the walls of the veranda and halls and Shirazi-style patterns painted in gilt and lapis lazuli on the plastered surfaces of the upper parts and the ceilings.
-The lower parts of the courtyard were adorned with large carved stone panels, and throughout the building there were ornamental wooden skirting boards beneath the marble panels.
+The lower parts of the courtyard were adorned with large carved stone panels, and throughout the building, there were ornamental wooden skirting boards beneath the marble panels.
 The Arg was the residence of successive Zand rulers, and its towers were sometimes used as prisons.
-In the Qajar period and the early years of Pahlavi rule it was the seat of the governors general of Fars.
+In the Qajar period and the early years of Pahlavi rule, it was the seat of the governor’s general of Fars.
 In 1901 a hut was built on the site of the long pool in the courtyard by order of the governor general Malek Manṣur Mirza.
 After the erection of the modern governor general’s office, a building was erected on its eastern edge and used as the city’s police headquarters and prison.
-After the fall of the Qajar Dynasty it was converted into a prison and the paintings were plastered over the renovation of the citadel started in 1977.
+After the fall of the Qajar Dynasty, it was converted into a prison and the paintings were plastered over the renovation of the citadel started in 1977.
 And some of the painted panels and colored windows were restituted.